Biopython

-The Biopython project is an open-source collection of non-commercial Python tools for computational biology and bioinformatics, created by an international association of developers.
-It contains classes to represent biological sequences and sequence annotations, and it is able to read and write to a variety of file formats.
-It also allows for a programmatic means of accessing online databases of biological information, such as those at NCBI.
-Separate modules extend Biopython's capabilities to sequence alignment, protein structure, population genetics, phylogenetics, sequence motifs, and machine learning.
-Biopython is one of a number of Bio* projects designed to reduce code duplication in computational biology.
+Biopython is an open-source collection of non-commercial Python modules for computational biology and bioinformatics.
+It makes robust and well-tested code easily accessible to researchers.
+Python is an object-oriented programming language and is a suitable choice for automation of common tasks.
+The availability of reusable libraries saves development time and lets researchers focus on addressing scientific questions.
+Biopython is constantly updated and maintained by a large team of volunteers across the globe.

+Biopython contains parsers for diverse bioinformatic sequence, alignment, and structure formats.
+Sequence formats include FASTA, FASTQ, GenBank, and EMBL.
+Alignment formats include Clustal, BLAST, PHYLIP, and NEXUS.
+Structural formats include the PDB, which contains the 3D atomic coordinates of the macromolecules.
+It has provisions to access information from biological databases like NCBI, Expasy, PBD, and BioSQL.
+This can be used in scripts or incorporated into their software.
+Biopython contains a standard sequence class, sequence alignment, and motif analysis tools.
+It also has clustering algorithms, a module for structural biology, and a module for phylogenetics analysis.

 History

-Biopython development began in 1999 and it was first released in July 2000.
+The development of Biopython began in 1999, and it was first released in July 2000.
+First "semi-complete" and "semi-stable" release was done in March 2001 and December 2002 respectively.
 It was developed during a similar time frame and with analogous goals to other projects that added bioinformatics capabilities to their respective programming languages, including BioPerl, BioRuby and BioJava.
 Early developers on the project included Jeff Chang, Andrew Dalke and Brad Chapman, though over 100 people have made contributions to date.
 In 2007, a similar Python project, namely PyCogent, was established.

 The initial scope of Biopython involved accessing, indexing and processing biological sequence files.
-While this is still a major focus, over the following years added modules have extended its functionality to cover additional areas of biology (see Key features and examples).
+The retrieved data from common biological databases will then be parsed into a python data structure.
+While this is still a major focus, over the following years added modules have extended its functionality to cover additional areas of biology.
+The key challenge in the design of parsers for bioinformatics file formats is the frequency at which the data formats change.
+This is due to inadequate curation of the structure of the data, and changes in the database contents.
+This problem is overcome by the application of a standard event-oriented parser design (see Key features and examples).

-As of version 1.77, Biopython no longer supports Python 2.